 This award is recognised by the International Life Saving (ILS) federation, the International Federation of Swimming Teachers’ Associations (IFSTA) and the International Maritime Rescue Federation (IMRF).

-The Pool Lifeguard course consists of three sections:
+The WSI National Pool Lifeguard Award consists of three broad sections.

 BLS – Basic Life Support is taught as a key skill for Pool Lifeguards in dealing with major emergencies.
 Training manikins are used to allow candidates to get practical experience of giving compressions and rescue breaths as well as the use of trainer AEDs.